ZoiloGranda/gdobo/readme.md

 ## Warning
-Copy the directory you want to upload and work on that folder, this script removes the files after uploading them to avoid duplicated uploads.
+To avoid the unintentional lost of files, copy the directory you want to upload/sync and work on that folder if possible.
+This script removes files when using the sync operations, it ask for confirmation before deleting files.

 ### 1
 Enable the Drive API